 Declutter Your Nightstand with Used Candle Containers

 Who doesn’t have a calming candle on their nightstand?
-It only makes sense to declutter your nightstand with a used candle container you’ve loved.
+It only makes sense to declutter your nightstand with a used candle container you adore.

 – Tuck a hand cream, essential oil roller for sleep, or DIY heel repair stick into a used candle jar on your nightstand.

-– Keep a pen and small notepad or a TV remote within reach inside a tall candle jar without adding clutter to your bedside table.
+– Keep a pen, small notepad, or TV remote within reach inside a tall candle jar without adding clutter to your bedside table.

 – Fill a wide-mouth candle jar with your go-to essential oils for sleep.

-– Tuck a homemade sleep spray and sleep mask into a tall candle container too.
+– Tuck a homemade sleep spray and sleep mask into a tall candle container.

 Reuse Candle Jars as Small Flower Vases

 This is one of my favorite ways to reuse candle containers.
-So easy, and I don’t have to commit to planting anything.
+It’s so easy, and I don’t have to commit to planting anything.

 – Fill a candle jar partly with water and arrange a small bouquet of flowers inside.

-– For a low wide container, cut a single bloom, add water to the container and let it float.
+– For a low wide container, cut a single bloom, add water, and let it float.
 Speaking of floating, why not reuse candle containers for floating candles?
 Did you know you can make your own floating candles at home?

 Store Candle Supplies in Used Candle Tins and Jars